SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     DATA(oref1) = NEW lcl1( ).
     DATA(oref2) = NEW lcl2( ).

-    "Although not implemented, meth1 can be 'called' (i.e.
+    "Although not implemented, meth1 can be specified to be called.
-    "it can be specified to be called).
-In this case, it is "just like calling a method with empty implementation. oref1->lif~meth1( ).
+    "In this case, it is just like calling a method with empty implementation. oref1->lif~meth1( ).
     oref1->lif~meth2( ).